CEMSBP CEMS Business Project

 - Final student presentations day

 Students receive access to project outlines before attending the Kick-Off / Business Project Partners presentations day.
-Following the event students are asked to submit their top five (5) preferences for the projects they wish to work on.
-Allocations of students to projects teams are made, firstly based on student preferences, and secondly on suitability for the project, i.e. relevant work experience, studies and interests.
+Following the event students are asked to submit their top five preferences for the projects they wish to work on.
+Students are allocated to teams and projects based on their preferences and on the suitability for the project, i.e. relevant work experience, studies and interests.
 CEMS criteria for group allocations is also an important consideration.

-- Practical quality: the value added for the company, creativity, feasibility
+- Practical quality: validity of the analysis, innovativeness of the results, value added for the company.

-Project teams present their findings and recommendations to social / corporate partner representatives and the other students at a final presentations day at the end of the semester.
-This is not included in the assessment for this module.
+Project teams present their findings and recommendations to social/corporate partner representatives and the other students at a final presentations day at the end of the semester.
+This is not included in the assessment and grading.